vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 SetEnv  SYMFONY__DATABASE__PASS value
 SetEnv  SYMFONY__GENERAL__SECRET value
 ```
-Update each value to match `envars.sh` (notice no equals sign here) and add these directives to your <a href="http://symfony.com/doc/current/cookbook/configuration/external_parameters.html" target="_new">VirtualHost</a> in httpd.conf.
+Update each value to match `envars.sh` (notice no equals sign here) and add these directives to your <a href="http://symfony.com/doc/current/cookbook/configuration/external_parameters.html" target="_new">VirtualHost</a> in httpd.conf (might work in .htaccess too?)

 Since you're already in VirtualHost, double check your DocumentRoot points at the `web` folder of your project `DocumentRoot '/the/path/to/fresh/web'`.